ay-lab/FitHiChIP/README.md

 Extracting the source code archieve
 -----------------------------------

-A) Download the source code and test data from GitHub.
+A) The source codes are placed within the directory code/

+		A.1) The file "sample_script.sh" within this folder contains the basic execution script of this pipeline.
+The script invokes a configuration file.

+		A.2) Four different configuration files are also placed within this folder.
+Those files vary according to the FitHiChIP bias correction (coverage or ICE bias) method and whether peak to all (loose) background or peak to peak (stringent) background are employed.

+		** All of these configuration files are initialized with the location of the testing data employed (mentioned below).
+The user only needs to check the parameter "HiCProBasedir" and mention the directory containing HiC-pro installed package.

-B) The folder "TestData" contains the following files:
+B) The folder data/ contains the following files:

 		1) Sample_ValidPairs.txt.gz: Sample valid pairs file, an output from HiC-Pro pipeline.